Kampfgeschwader 76: Eastern Front

 In early June 1941 KG 76 began moving to East Prussia.
 It continued to serve under Fliegerkorps I which was subordinated to Luftflotte 1.
 Stab KG 76 had only one Ju 88 at Gerdauen.
 It shared the field with I. Gruppe which could muster 30 Ju 88s with 22 operational.
 II./KG 76 was based at Jürgenfelde with 30 Ju 88s (25 operational).
 III./KG 76 were located at Schippenbeil but had on strength 29 Ju 88s with 22 combat ready as of the 21 June 1941.
 The wing supported Army Group North in the opening phases of Barbarossa and the war on the Eastern Front.

 KG 76 supported the German advance through the Baltic states.
-On 22–24 June it carried out attacks against Red Air Force airfields and armoured formations in the Siauliai.
+On 22–24 June it carried out attacks against Red Air Force airfields and armoured formations in the Šiauliai.
 Fyodor Kuznetsov, commander of the Baltic Military District, ordered counter-attacks against the German advance on 22 June.
-The Soviet 3rd and 12th Mechanised Corps congregated for an attack on the XXXXI Panzer Corps west of Siauliai.
+The Soviet 3rd and 12th Mechanised Corps congregated for an attack on the XXXXI Panzer Corps west of Šiauliai.
 The Soviet armour was detected by German aerial reconnaissance.
 Ju 88s from Luftflotte 1, KG 76 among them, destroyed 40 tanks and lorries belonging to the 23rd Tank Division, 12th Mechanised Corps.
-The 12th Mechanised Corps committed the 28th Tank Division and 202nd Mechanised Division near Siauliai and a large tank-battle developed.
+The 12th Mechanised Corps committed the 28th Tank Division and 202nd Mechanised Division near Šiauliai and a large tank-battle developed.
 KG 76, with KG 77 and KG 1 were forced to operate in the close support role because the air fleet lacked Ju 87s.
 KG 77 and 76 lost 22 Ju 88s in total, 21 were completely destroyed.
 A notable loss to KG 76 on this date was Hauptmann Robert von Sichart, commanding I Gruppe who was killed on 23 June.

 On 26 June KG 76 operated in the Zigare and Pskov area on 29 June.
 The three bomber wings carried out effective interdiction operations in support of Panzergruppe 4 on 2 July.
 On 4 July KG 76 and KG 77 flew attacks against Soviet airfields at Idritsa and Opochka to relieve pressure on the German 16th Army.
 On 5 July the German bomber contingent claimed 112 aircraft destroyed in the ground.
 The three bomber wings supported the hard-pressed 1.
 Panzer Division near Ostrov.
 For the loss of two bombers in total, KG 1, 76 and 77, 140 Soviet tanks were destroyed along with the supply lines to the town.
 Army Group North's advance toward Leningrad was slowed by severe resistance.
 From 22 June to 13 July the three bomber wings from Fliegerlorps I had claimed 1,211 aircraft on the ground.
 On 13 July Army Group North reported 354 Soviet aircraft over its front necessitating repeated attacks upon airfields.